-Setting up multiple Google Home devices
+Setting up multiple Google Nest devices

 Once that's done, open the app and tap "get started" - you'll then be able to follow the instructions within the app to set up the speakers and connect them to your account.
-If you get stuck, Google has a detailed list of instructions on the setup that's worth looking at.

-If this is your first time setting up a Google Home device, then we'd also suggest taking a look at our tips and tricks article to make the most of your initial setup.
+If this is your first time setting up a Google Home or Nest device, then we'd also suggest taking a look at our tips and tricks article to make the most of your initial setup.

 Repeat the process until all the devices are attached to your account and up and running.
 Then the real fun begins.